House of the Dragon viewers condemn ‘tiresome’ season 2 storyline

 *Spoilers follow – you have been warned*

-Fans enjoyed watching Prince Aemond’s (Ewan Mitchell) ascent to the throne, after his traitorous behaviour in last week’s instalment, and also liked seeing Rhaenyra (Emma D’arcy) and her son Hacerys concoct a plan in the wake of Rhaenys’s (Eve Best) death.
+Fans enjoyed watching Prince Aemond’s (Ewan Mitchell) ascent to the throne, after his traitorous behaviour in last week’s instalment, and also liked seeing Rhaenyra (Emma D’arcy) and her son Jacaerys (Harry Collett) concoct a plan in the wake of Rhaenys’s (Eve Best) death.

 But the same could not be said for the scenes involving Daemon (Matt Smith).